 Schedule a group chat to discuss final project.

 Lesson 9 – Working on a portfolio – Editing your photos and deciding which images are the most dynamic is one of the most difficult photographic tasks.
 Building a coherent body of work to share as a portfolio can be daunting.
 The students will work together, with assistance from the instructor, helping each other with the editing process to build the best portfolio/s they can.

 Assignment: Upload up to 20 images you are considering for your final portfolio/s.
 Get feedback from other students about editing your submission down to the 10 best.
 Help other students with their submissions.

-Lesson 10 - Final submission – Submit your final portfolio for a creative and instructional critique to help you mesh all the instruction you have received into a comprehensive package.
+Lesson 10 - Final submission – Submit your final portfolio for a creative and instructional review to help you mesh all the instruction you have received into a comprehensive package.

 *Denotes lessons that may require purchases